Zilliqa/zilliqa-developer/products/bluebell/README.md

 cargo run --bin cli -- examples/hello-world.scilla --runtime-enable debug run --backend evm  --entry-point "HelloWorld::setHello" --args "[\"Zilliqa ❤️ Rocks\"]"
 ```

 This command will run the `main` function of the `hello-world.scilla` file with the argument `[\"Zilliqa ❤️ Rocks\"]` using the EVM backend.
-This should procude an output similar to
+This should produce an output similar to

 ```bash
 Zilliqa ❤️ Rocks